Rubber Plant Propagation

 Here is a step by step method to propagating a ficus elastica:

-- Step 1: Take a cutting from the rubber plant with 2 to 4 leaves on it, and make sure the stalk under them is long enough to reach down in the water.
-This stem should also include a node.
+Take a cutting from the rubber plant try to get 2 to 4 leaves on it, and make sure the stalk under them is long enough to reach down in the water.
+This stem should also include a node (the place where the leaves grow from on the stem – the cutting will root from there).
 A good time to do this is spring time at the start of the growing season, although I´ve had success doing this year round.

-- Step 2: Put the cutting in a jar of filtered tap water.
+- Put the cutting in a jar of filtered tap water

 Rubber Plant Soil Propagation

-Yes, you can propagate a rubber tree cutting straight into soil.
+You can propagate a rubber tree cutting straight into soil, follow these steps:

 - Take the cutting below the node.
 Leave a long stem (remove lower leaves if you need to).